Key Takeaways

 Cons

-- Gains are capped
+- Gains are reduced or capped by the crediting methodology used

-- Contracts can be complex
+- Contracts and crediting are complex

 Worried About Your Retirement Savings?